vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/4_HIS_IMPORTANCE_AND_INFLUENCE.md

 145

 his pupils.
 In another list, which gives the names of his cousins, this very name is mentioned as that of the first of them.
 They also were his pupils.
 The indications of a very close contact of himself with Abhinava that Kṣemarāja gives by using some such expression as "Padapadmopajīvin" in every work of his, and the important place that he occupies among Abhinava's pupil-writers seem to support the probability that Kṣema of the Tantrāloka stands for Ksemarāja, the author of the Pratyabhijñā Hrdaya and other philosophical works.
-In fact, in the Pratyabhijña Hrdaya he refers to himself as Kșema :
+In fact, in the Pratyabhijña Hrdaya he refers to himself as Kṣema :

 "Kṣemenoddhriyate sārah samsāra viṣa śāntaye."

 P. H., 1.
-If this probability be accepted we would suggest the name of Kșemarāja's father also.
+If this probability be accepted we would suggest the name of Kṣemarāja's father also.
 In the last chapter we have spoken about one Vāmanagupta, whom Abhinava represents as his uncle.
 As he is the only uncle of Abhinava, of whom we know, will it be wrong to say that he was Ksemarāja's father ?

 HIS WORKS.
-Kșemarāja also, like his great teacher, Abhinavagupta, has written on all the three subjects i. e.
+Kṣemarāja also, like his great teacher, Abhinavagupta, has written on all the three subjects i. e.
 Tantra, poetics and Saiva philosophy.
 His work on poetics, viz. the com mentary, called Udyota, on Abhinava's Locana has not so far been accessible to us.
 It is, therefore, not possible at this stage to assign any chronological position to it.
 How ever, on the strength of what we have read we can say that he also worked on the lines of his great teacher.
 He also, like Abhinava, first of all, used the power of his pen in commenting upon the monistic Saiva Tantras, then perhaps upon his teacher's work on poetics, the Locana,

 1. T. A., Ah.
 37 (MS.) 2.
 A. Bh., 297.